xhtml2pdf/xhtml2pdf/docs/source/reference/html.rst

 Differences from a browser:

--  The box's baseline is its bottom margin edge, not the baseline of its last line of text; ``vertical-align: middle`` is the value to reach for when the box holds text.
+-  The box's baseline is the baseline of its last line of text, as in a browser; a box that holds no text -- a table, an image -- hangs from its bottom margin edge.
 -  A box wider than the line is laid out again to fit the line rather than overflowing it, and is never broken across lines.
 -  A flex container inside an inline block takes the whole width of the